vinodkd/guts/book/01_size.md

 		size(IF) = max(height of branches) x # branches     --(2)

 How do we calculate the size of program 2?
 Well, first off, we've to represent all sizes as "areas" now because an `if` is present.
-So assuming again that the `print` statement was 1 unit tall we should add that it is 1 unit wide, making its size 1 sq. unit.
+So assuming again that the `print` operation was 1 unit tall we should add that it is 1 unit wide, making its size 1 sq. unit.
 Now the size of program 2 using (1) & (2) is:

-		size(program 2) = sum(size(statements))
+		size(program 2) = sum(size(operations))
-		                = size(rem assignment) + size(if)
+		                = size(assignment operation) + size(if)
-		                = 1* + 2 x 1*    assuming the assignment statement is also of size 1.
+		                = 1* + 2 x 1*    assuming the assignment operation is also of size 1.
 		                = 3* sq units

 For completeness, lets convert Program 1's size to "area" units as well:

 		size(program 1) = 5* sq units

 Does our lego block analogy still hold up, though?
-The `if` requires data to be used, a decision to be made and one of (potentially) many alternate routes to be taken next.
-This is probably best visualized as something "flowing" from one statement (ie block) to another.
+The `if` requires data to be used, a decision to be made and one of (potentially) many alternate routes to be taken.
+This is probably best visualized as something "flowing" from one statement (ie block) to another, with control points to direct flow.
 Maybe pipes are a better analogy therefore?

 ![Code as pipes](pipes.jpg "This is your Code's plumbing")
 ![Code as pipes](pipes2.jpg "This is your Code's plumbing")

 Sorry I couldnt find better pictures, but hope these convey some part of the idea.
-Every time you see a T-junction or a Cross, think `if` statement; otherwise the flow of liquid represents the Sequence.
+Every time you see a T-junction or a Cross, think `if` operation; otherwise the flow of liquid represents the Sequence.

 Unsatisfying as the pictures are, more so is the analogy.
-While data does flow from one statement to another, it doesnt flow like a liquid does.
+While data does flow from one operation to another, it doesnt flow like a liquid does.
 Data in a digital computer is discrete and better described as chunked than fluid.
 Is there a better physical analog?
 What we need is something that is built using standard parts (like legos) and allows things to flow through them (like pipes) but only allows solid things.

 Without further ado, I present:

 ![Code as a marble run, data as marbles](marble-run.jpg "Code = pipes, data = marbles")
 ![Marble run pieces](marble-run-pieces.jpg "Note that one piece - the purple one - is a simple logic gate ")